 To achieve sustainable prosperity and lasting peace, ask yourself these three questions:

-Targeting 8 to 12-year-olds can be optimal because at this age children are vulnerable to the "4th-grade slump" in creativity and are open and not impervious to empathy.
+Targeting children 8-12 years old can be optimal because at this age children are vulnerable to the "4th-grade slump" in creativity and are open and not impervious to empathy.

-The International Child Art Foundation (ICAF) was founded in 1997 to serve as the national art organization for American children which nurtures their creativity and build bonds of emphatic understanding between them and their creative peers worldwide using arts as the universal language.
+The International Child Art Foundation (ICAF) was founded in 1997 to serve as the national art organization for American children.
+It nurtures their creativity and builds bonds of emphatic understanding between them and their creative peers worldwide using arts as the universal language.

 -Produced the 5th WCF on June 30th to July 4th at The Ellipse next to The White House

 -Honored the Swatch Group and the Akira Foundation as recipients of the World Children's Award

 -Organized a competition for young creatives to design the WCF logo at Cannes Lions